eficode-academy/rf-katas/exercises/03-keywords_and_variables.md

   - `Submit Login Form`
   - `Verify That Welcome Page Is Visible`

-*Pro tip 1* A user defined keyword can run multiple keywords, just like a test case can have multiple steps.
+*Pro tip 1* One user defined keyword can contain multiple keywords, just like a test case can have multiple steps.
+This can be used to shorten test cases by hiding long chains of actions inside aptly named keywords.

-*Pro tip 2* Check out also arguments for user keywords: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#user-keyword-arguments
+*Pro tip 2* User defined keywords can become more versatile, through the use of arguments: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#user-keyword-arguments

 After you've defined and implemented the keywords your test case should look like this: